 The risk management plan describes measures to protect the health and safety of people and to protect the environment by controlling or mitigating risk.
 The risk management plan is given effect through licence conditions.
-Draft licence conditions are detailed in Chapter 4 of the RARMP.

 As the level of risk is considered negligible, specific risk treatment is not required.
 However, since this is a limited and controlled release, the licence includes limits on the location and duration of the release.
-Controls are included to prohibit the use of the GM yeast in human food and animal feed, to minimise dispersal of the GM yeast from the production facility, to transport GM yeast in accordance with the Regulator's guidelines, and to destroy GM yeast at the end of the protein production process.
+Controls are included to prohibit the use of the viable GM yeast in human food and animal feed, to minimise dispersal of the GM yeast from the production facility, to transport GM yeast in accordance with the Regulator's guidelines, and to destroy GM yeast at the end of the protein production process.